-Whatever the reason, the offshoot of a side project is that you’re spending your spare time developing new skills – skills that you might not have had the chance to develop in your day job – that will ultimately make you more employable and promotable.
+Whatever the reason, the offshoot of a side project is that you’re spending your spare time developing new skills.
+Skills that you might not have had the chance to create in your day job will ultimately make you more employed and promotable.

 show your passion

 Side projects are an excellent way to show your passion outside of work – it offers prospective employers a more rounded picture of who you are and what makes you tick.